gladden4work/Med-scan/plan.md

 - **Loading State**: Added loading spinner during authentication check
 - **Consistent Navigation**: All navigation now uses consistent function calls for better state management

+### Follow-up Questions Feature - COMPLETED
+- **Interactive Q&A**: Added ability to ask follow-up questions about medications
+- **Real-time AI Answers**: Questions are answered by the same AI model used for medication identification
+- **Persistent Storage**: Questions and answers are saved to the database for logged-in users
+- **User Interface**: Clean, intuitive interface with loading states and error handling
+- **Contextual Answers**: AI responses are tailored to the specific medication being viewed

 ### My Medications Feature - IN PROGRESS
 - **Grid View UI**: Updating My Medications page to display medications in a responsive grid layout
 - **Supabase Integration**: Creating a user_medications table to persist saved medications